elypia/elypian-font/CONTRIBUTING.md

 > so there must be at least two grid-cell of space between parallel slants.

 ![apertures]
-> There is no requirement of the height of apertures, however, the width of all aperatures must be consistently 2 grid-cells wide.
+> There is no requirement of the height of apertures, however, the width of all aperatures must be consistently 2 grid-cells wide for smaller characters such as lowercase letters, or 3 grid-cells wide for large characters like numbers or uppercase letters.

 ### Connecting Strips
 * If a slant occurs between two strips that represent the same character,